‘Spanish Village': W. Eugene Smith’s Landmark Photo Essay

 For countless people around the world, including photography buffs who really ought to know better, Smith’s Guardia Civil photograph is the “Spanish Village” essay.

-Here, on the 75th anniversary of the fall of Madrid at the end of the Spanish Civil War (March 28, 1939), LIFE.com presents “Spanish Village” in its entirety.
-Even as the faces in the essay’s most famous picture evince the cruelty and arrogance often assumed by small men granted great power over others, other images in the piece illuminate the timeless rhythms of a small, isolated Spanish town of the last century, about which LIFE wrote: “It lives in ancient poverty and faith.”
+Here, LIFE.com presents “Spanish Village” in its entirety.
+Even as the faces in the essay’s most famous picture evince the cruelty and arrogance often assumed by small men granted great power over others, other photographs illuminate the timeless rhythms of a small, isolated Spanish town of the last century, about which LIFE wrote: “It lives in ancient poverty and faith.”

-In the 1951 article itself, meanwhile, that accompanied Smith’s pictures, the magazine told its readers:
+In the 1951 article that accompanied Smith’s pictures, the magazine told its readers:

 The village of Deleitosa, a place of about 2,300 peasant people, sits on the high, dry, western Spanish tableland called Estramadura, about halfway between Madrid and the border of Portugal.
 Its name means “delightful,” which it no longer is, and its origins are obscure, though they may go back a thousand years to Spain’s Moorish period.
 In any event it is very old and LIFE photographer Eugene Smith, wandering off the main road into the village, found that its ways had advanced little since medieval times.